New York energy law: New 2023 to 2026 laws and bills

+dark sky."
+As of September 2026, it is in the Senate Environmental Conservation Committee.

 Related statutes

 In Consolidated Laws, there are many sections that have cross-references to, or relate to, N.Y.
 Energy Law and energy taxes in New York.
 Within N.Y.
 Environmental Conservation Law are several articles relevant to energy, including the Mineral Resources laws, article 23.
 This is also called the N.Y.
 Oil, Gas, and Solution Mining Law, which includes permitting, fees, and related laws.

 New York taxes a variety of energy uses and products.
 The state publishes monthly statistics of all tax revenue, including for petroleum and other taxes.
 The state collects an effective rate of 24.4 cents per gallon tax on gasoline and gasohol ("motor fuel"), and 22.65 cents per gallon on diesel.
 The Empire State is tied with California for the highest combined gas taxes, at 67.7 cents per gallon.
 New York also has a motor fuel tax.
 It requires a certification that the tax has been assumed or paid by the distributor.
 The state requires certain records to be kept.
 The state also has a "highway use tax".

 As of 2007, New York collected one of the smallest amounts of revenue from extraction taxes of any state—only 5.8 percent of its overall sources.

 New York has a statute that regulates the "Recording of solar energy easements".
 It requires that such easements be in writing, signed, and acknowledged with the same formalities as recording other conveyances.
 It also requires, "Any instrument creating a solar energy easement shall include ... (a) The vertical and horizontal angles, expressed in degrees, at which the solar energy easement extends over the real property ... (b) Any terms or conditions ... [and] (c) Any provisions for compensation of the owner of the property...."

 The state has an "alternative fuels (tax) credit" at N.Y.
 Tax Law § 187-b that applies to certain hybrid cars, against the franchise taxes in Tax Law §§ 183, 184, 185.
 It does not apply to any individual income tax.

 Other related sections of the N.Y.
 Consolidated laws include: